sairaawan/MarsRoverKata/README.md

 3. If direction is East, do => x_axis-1, making sure it’s not exceeding min x-axis value (0) of the plateau.
 4. If direction is West, do => y_axis-1, making sure it’s not exceeding min y-axis value (0) of the plateau.

+# Future Considerations:

+Creating Plateau for different shapes

+Using obstacles and restricting movements

+Creating more than two rovers and moving them around Plateau